Reference number: SB/PH/2020

 Find out more: http://www.lboro.ac.uk/study/postgraduate/supporting-you/research/

-The Centre for Sensing and Imaging Science is an interdisciplinary research centre of the School of Science, Loughborough University and you will have the opportunity to work with colleagues from a variety of disciplines.
+The Centre for Sensing and Imaging Science is an interdisciplinary research centre of the School of Science, Loughborough University, crossing the boundaries of Computer Science, Mathematics, Physics and Chemistry.

 Full Project Detail:

-Applicants should have, or expect to achieve, at least a 2:1 Honours degree (or equivalent) in Physics or a related subject with an interest in interdisciplinary research.
+Applicants should have, or expect to achieve, at least a 2:1 Honours degree (or equivalent) in Physics, Computer Science or a related subject.
 A relevant Master’s degree and/or experience in one or more of the following will be an advantage:

 • Ionising radiation